Category Archives: Barron Cannon

 Frankenstein thought about becoming a barber like the man who tended to him but bending over the tops of heads all day long would lead to lower back pain sooner or later.
 He knew full well he had arthritis.
 He threw that idea away.
 He thought about becoming a house painter.
 He could reach more areas compared to a shorter man.
 He could cut in walls and ceilings without using a ladder.
 That would save hours over the course of a job.
 The downside was having to paint low, like skirting boards.
 Stooping would do a number on his back.
 He threw that idea out the window, too.

 When he finally decided what to do, he was surprised he hadn’t thought of it earlier.
 It was a natural.
 It was how he had been granted a second life.
-He would be an electrician.
+He would be become an electrician.

 An electrician is a tradesman who repairs, inspects, and installs wires, fixtures, and equipment.
 Much of the job involves installing fans and lights into ceilings.
 Being tall would free him from the need to go up and down a ladder for every install.
 It turns the work from a two-man job into a one-very-tall-man job.
+Homeowners in Lakewood were always restoring and upgrading their houses.
+He would advertise himself as “Call Frank – He Knows the Power of Electricity and Will Save You Money.”

 If he ever made a mistake, he knew he could absorb the bust-up of voltage.
 He had already been hit with more of the hot stuff than any mortal man and lived to tell the tale.
 He would look for another Bride of Frankenstein, too, a nice girl with a slam-bam bolt of lightning in her hair.
+They would make little Frankie’s.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”